 Project 2-2

-Project 2-2: A Data-Driven and Equitable Solution to Address Electric Vehicle Charging Needs in Rural and Underserved Communities
+Project 2-2: A Data-Driven and Efficient Solution to Address Electric Vehicle Charging Needs in Rural and Underserved Communities

 Exhibit D - Research Project Requirement: PDF Link